ivangeevo/mindsigner/README.md

 Features:
 ***
+### v0.0.31
+Experimenting with ChatHandler to route websocket traffic to in-game chat.

+### v0.0.3
+Working Websocket Server connnection finally/ Removed CraftSocketServerHandler and other unused stuff.

+ ### Alpha means that its atleast functional right, I guess it's not ture Alpha then, but at least the Websocket runs. xD

+# Alpha
+***

 ### v0.0.23
-Working Websocket connnection finally / added Server Endpoint
+Working socket connnection finally / added Server Endpoint

 ### v0.0.22
 Changed the schema for the connection / added plan for connection path in README.md